elliotperviz/cmms/README.md

 ```

 ### 2. Compile scripts for post-processing and analysis
 For your convenience, we have prepared scripts to simplify some aspects of post-processing and analysis.
-To be able to use the scripts, you should add them to the Linux ```$PATH``` variable and build the relevant executables from source.
+To be able to use the scripts, you should add the folder to the Linux ```$PATH``` variable and build the relevant executables from source.
 Enter (or copy) the following commands into your terminal:

 ```bash
 commands here